Alcohol Related Accidents and Injuries May Fall Under CT Dram Shop Liability Laws

 - Lost wages: If you must take time away from work to recover from your injuries you may be able to collect compensation for lost wages.

 - Loss of earning capacity: When a person is unable to earn the same amount of money as he or she did prior to their accident, they may be awarded compensation for a loss of earning capacity.

 - Pain and suffering: Damages for pain and suffering typically compensate the victim for the physical pain caused by their injuries.
-These damages may also include compensation for emotional distress, which refers to the anxiety, depression, fear, frustration and other mental suffering that can develop as a result of an injury.
+These damages may also include compensation for emotional distress, which refers to the anxiety, depression, fear, frustration and other mental sufferings that can develop as a result of an injury.

 - Loss of Consortium: The spouse of the injured party may be able to recover compensation for the loss of marital benefits.
 Loss of companionship, sexual relations, affection, and comfort are among the compensable marital benefits.
-Loss of consortium damages are typically awarded in cases of life-changing or permanent injuries.
+Loss of consortium damages is typically awarded in cases of life-changing or permanent injuries.

 - Additional Damages May be Available: In the State of Connecticut, if a bartender continues to serve a patron who is obviously intoxicated, the owner may be held liable for punitive damages in addition to the damages available to compensate the victim for their injuries.
 The attorneys at Bartlett Legal Group, LLC, work hard to investigate the bars knowledge of the individual’s intoxication to determine whether our clients may be entitled to additional compensation due to a bartender’s recklessness.

 Whether you are a patron of a restaurant or bar or you are simply walking home from an evening out, you should not have to be worried about being injured by a person who has consumed too much alcohol.
 Serious injuries sustained in fights, car accidents or simply walking down the street and being struck by an out of control vehicle can be life-altering and in some cases can result in death.